-Our 2022 rankings named American University the best value school in District of Columbia for film, video and photographic arts students working on their bachelor’s degree.
+Our analysis found American University to be the best value school for film, video and photographic arts students who want to pursue a bachelor’s degree in District of Columbia.
 The American University is a fairly large private not-for-profit school located in the large city of Washington.

-In-state tuition fees for undergraduate students at The American University are $51,361 per year.
-On average, film graduates from The American University take out $20,411 in student loans while working on their Bachelor's Degree.
+The average tuition and fees for an in-state undergraduate at The American University are $51,334 a year.
+The average amount in student loans that film majors at The American University take out while working on their Bachelor's Degree is $22,185.

 In addition to its best value ranking, and one of the reasons why the school is on the list, The American University is ranked #3 for overall quality for film in District of Columbia.